-- Statutory requirements and recommendations from other sources of Federal authority such as OMB or GAO; - Requests from the Chairman or other high authority; - Importance of the activity to the NEA's mission; - Extent of NEA resources committed to the activity; - Potential for fraud and other unlawful or improper acts; - Agency needs as identified through consultation with representatives of management; - Extent of audit coverage provided by GAO, consultants or other outside sources; - Newness, changed conditions, or sensitivity of the activity; - Adequacy of the existing internal control systems for the activity; - Availability of audit staff with needed expertise; and - Extent and results of prior reviews by the OIG.
+- Statutory requirements and recommendations from other sources of Federal authority such as OMB or US Government Accountability Office (GAO); - Requests from NEA Chairman or other high authority; - Importance of the activity to NEA's mission; - Extent of NEA resources committed to the activity; - Potential for fraud and other unlawful or improper acts; - NEA needs as identified through consultation with representatives of management; - Extent of audit coverage provided by GAO, consultants or other outside sources: - Newness, changed conditions, or sensitivity of the activity; - Adequacy of the existing internal control systems for the activity; - Availability of audit staff with needed expertise; and - Extent and results of prior reviews by NEA OIG. - The review and reporting requirements of the American Recovery and Reinvestment Act of 2009 (ARRA).

 Note: The following pages reflect each year's audit plan.
-In addition, on the very last page there is a list of audits, evaluations or reviews that may be added at any time to one of the upcoming years.
+In addition, on the very last page there is a list of audits, evaluations or reviews that may be added at anytime to one of the upcoming years.
 For purposes of our audit plans, "grantee" refers to NEA grantees, cooperators or contractors.

 Grantee Audits.
 Conduct audits and other reviews to: 1) determine the adequacy of grantees' financial systems for managing and accounting for Federal funds, 2) evaluate the current financial condition of grantee organizations, and 3) verify compliance with the terms and conditions of NEA awards.
 The number of on-site audits to be conducted will depend on the availability of auditors and travel funds.
-Grantee audits will also be impacted the review and reporting requirements of the American Recovery and Reinvestment Act of 2009 (ARRA), under which NEA received an additional \$50 million.
-However, we anticipate the number is expected to increase over the number in FY 2010.
 (Issue 1.2)

 Evaluations.
 Conduct evaluations of grantees to determine the adequacy of financial management systems and ensure that recordkeeping complies with the requirements established by OMB and NEA's General Terms and Conditions.
 Evaluations will be limited to reviewing records of one to two awards.
 The availability of auditors, travel funds and the review and reporting requirements for ARRA, will dictate the number of evaluations.
-Anticipate more than 15 evaluations this year.
+Anticipate more than 10 evaluations this year.
 (Issue 1.2)

 ARRA Reviews.
-Conduct evaluations and audits to determine whether (1) the Agency's use of ARRA funds and program activities are in compliance with ARRA guidelines; and (2) recipients are in compliance with NEA and ARRA guidelines.
+Conduct evaluations and audits to (1) determine whether ARRA recipients are in compliance with NEA and ARRA guidelines, and (2) compare grantees' reported versus projected data concerning numbers, types, and locations of jobs preserved with NEA's ARRA grants.
 The availability of auditors, travel funds and ARRA review and reporting requirements will dictate the number of evaluations and audits.
+Most ARRA reviews will be performed concurrently with grantee audits and evaluations.
+(Issue 1.2)

-OAA Reviews.
-Conduct desk reviews of audit reports and other materials related to grantees that have had A-133 audits performed by independent outside auditors to: 1) determine compliance with relevant OMB circulars, 2) evaluate the audit findings for past, current or potential effect on NEA grants, and 3) recommend what action, if any, is required by NEA.
-An indeterminate number of non-OIG audit reports (probably five or more) will be examined throughout the year.
+Special Reviews.
+Conduct reviews of grantees' financial information, audit reports and other materials to: 1) determine compliance with relevant OMB circulars, 2) evaluate audit findings to determine effect on NEA grants, and 3) make recommendations, if any, is required by the grantees or NEA.
+An indeterminate number of reports will be examined throughout the year.
 (Issue 1.2)